Key Takeaways

 Related Frameworks

 This article connects to the broader AskAjay governance toolkit.
 Start with Minimum Viable Governance for the 90-day on-ramp.
-Use the 5-Pillar AI Readiness Assessment to evaluate organizational readiness across strategy, data, technology, people, and governance.
+Use the 5-Pillar AI Readiness Assessment to evaluate organizational readiness across strategic alignment, data infrastructure, talent and culture, operational processes, and governance.
 Measure the business value of governance with the Trust Premium, and identify compounding risk with the Liability Ledger.
 For agentic AI specifically, the A7 Framework assesses readiness across seven dimensions, the Five Levels of AI Autonomy provides the vocabulary, and the Accountability Architecture addresses delegation of authority.
 For international compliance context, see the EU AI Act Strategic Guide and the Governance Playbook.

 Get Weekly Thinking